All Articles

 Configure Challenge-Response for your Yubikey

-To enable challenge-response on your Yubikey, type the following command:
+To enable challenge-response on your Yubikey in slot 2, type the following command:

 This configures slot 2 for challenge-response, and leaves slot 1 alone.

-Next we need to create some challenge response files, move them to a system wide directory, and secure those files:
+Next we need to create a place to store your challenge response files, secure those files, and finally create the stored challenge files:

 sudo mkdir /var/yubico